shujianbu/newshub/README.md

 # Newshub

 Newsrooms deliver millions of articles each day.
 Many of which are updated as news stories develop.
 Aside from spelling corrections and story follow-ups, some media made changes to their stories under the pressure of government censorship or as a result of bribery from those in the news.
-Newshub aims at monitoring sensitive news, presenting readers the whole picture they deserve to see, and try to keep journalism accountable.
+Newshub aims at monitoring sensitive news, giving readers the whole picture they deserve to see, and making an effort to keep journalism accountable.
 The project has a special focus on Asian countries.

-This is a project sponsored by [Magic Grant](http://brown.stanford.edu/magic), seek funding made possible by the [Brown Institue for Media Innovation](http://brown.columbia.edu/) at [Columbia University in the City of New York](http://www.columbia.edu/) and [Stanford University](http://www.stanford.edu/) . <br/>
+This is a project sponsored by [Magic Grant](http://brown.stanford.edu/magic), with funding made possible by the [Brown Institue for Media Innovation](http://brown.columbia.edu/) at [Columbia University](http://www.columbia.edu/) and [Stanford University](http://www.stanford.edu/) . <br/>

 ### Localization